 Let’s take transit for example.
 People have many misconceptions towards public transportation, some based on one bad experience they had a long time ago.
 Or maybe their feelings are based on stories and pictures seen on social media.
 Allow me to debunk some of the more popular myths and introduce the lesser known benefits of public transportation.

 Perception: The bus and/or train is never on time.
 I never know when it’s going to arrive.

 Fact: Thanks to the prevalence of smartphones, access to transit information is only an app away.

 Fact: The cost of transit is typically related to distance traveled.
-However, every bus ride is only $1.75 and transfers are free for up to 2 hours.
+However, every bus ride is only $2.00 and transfers are free for up to two hours.
 Additionally, most employers in Arlington offer a transit subsidy to help subsidize commuting cost.
-If they don’t, call us and ATP can help your employer implement a transit benefit program.
+If they don’t, contact us and we can help your employer implement a transit benefit program.

 Fact: As a parent I can totally relate to this one.
 However, thanks to our friends at Commuter Connections, the Guaranteed Ride Home (GRH) program is a perfect solution.
-GRH provides commuters who regularly take transit, bike, walk or carpool/vanpool at least 2 times per week with a FREE reliable ride home for emergencies or unscheduled overtime.
+GRH provides commuters who regularly take transit, bike, walk, or carpool/vanpool at least two times per week with a free reliable ride home for emergencies or unscheduled overtime up to four times per year.
 You do need to register though!

 Fact: Capital Bikeshare to the rescue!
 With six different membership options, this low cost bikesharing system makes it easy to commute via bike without having to own one.

 - Day Key ($10 initial fee + $7/day)